Mary Taylor (Coronation Street)

-Mary Taylor (also Cole) is a fictional character from the British television ITV soap opera Coronation Street, portrayed by actress Patti Clare.
+Mary Taylor (also Cole) is a fictional character from the British ITV soap opera Coronation Street, played by Patti Clare.
 The character first appeared on screen during the episode airing on 26 November 2008.
 Mary's storylines have included: trying to seduce Norris Cole (Malcolm Hebden) and kidnapping him when he refuses to give her attention, yet later becoming close friends; falling in love with Dev Alahan (Jimmi Harkishin); an affair with Brendan Finch (Ted Robbins); and revealing that she gave birth to a son after being raped when she was fourteen years old.
 Producers later introduced a new family for Mary consisting of son Jude Appleton (Paddy Wallace), his wife Angie Appleton (Victoria Ekanoye) and a grandson.
-Mary is often used in comedic stories and Clare has won two comedy related awards for her portrayal of Mary.
+Mary is often used in comedic stories and Clare has won three comedy related awards for her portrayal of Mary.

 Casting

 Clare had wanted to work on Coronation Street for some time.
 She wrote to the casting director requesting her involvement but was refused.
 She then wrote her own part for the show, a character named Cherise who would have been the sister of Raquel Watts (Sarah Lancashire).
 The casting department wrote back to Clare rejecting her idea.
 Clare was offered the role of Mary in September 2008 and Mary was billed as an "oddball competition winner".
 Mary was initially intended to be a guest role for five episodes.
 But the character's one-liners were well received by viewers and her time on the show was extended.
 The character remained on-screen on a recurring basis until May 2009.
 Clare was invited back to play the role on a regular basis signed to longer contracts.
 The actress has also taken part in the 2010 spin-off show titled "Coronation Street: A Knights Tale".